Online registration has closed.

 - JoJo Liu, Director, Mayor's Office of Criminal Justice Initiatives and Director, Salt Lake County Criminal Justice Advisory Council

 - Loggins Merrill, Workforce Development Director, Utah Department of Workforce Services

 - Carol Miller, Head of Employer Partnerships, Wonderschool

-- Gary Harter, Executive Director, Utah Department of Veterans & Military Affairs
+- Cory Pearson, Deputy Director of Veteran Services, Utah Department of Veterans & Military Affairs

 Now more than ever, talent development strategies and investment in employees are critical for organizations to maintain a competitive advantage.
 However, gaps and challenges in training and development persist -- exacerbated by the COVID19 pandemic.
 This panel of experts will provide insights to employers and others on the front lines of training the labor force that explores the current training and development landscape.

-Moderator: Amanda Tullis, Utah State Custom Fit Training Chair
+Moderator: Amanda Tullis, Director, Business and Economic Division, Davis Technical College and Chair, State Custom Fit Training

 11:00 - 11:50 AM